bobarna/gesture-detection/docs/index.md

 finger can help us distinguish many different kinds of hand gestures.

 #### Data-Driven Detection (TODO Justin)
 Since we use MediaPipe to detect the interest points of the hand, we can use those interest points as the input to a neural network rather than the entire image.
 This allows us to focus our attention to gestures of the hand, rather than also having to find the hand from an image and then still identify a gesture.
 MediaPipe outputs 21 interest points identified in 3D space, (x, y, z).
 This gives us 63 data points to feed into our network.
 In order to keep inference time low, we use a relatively small model, only 3 layers deep with hidden layer size 256.
-We use ReLU activation functions between the layers and use SoftMax on the output.
-Our loss function is cross entropy and the optimizer we chose was stochastic gradient descent.
+We use ReLU activation functions between the layers.
+Our loss function is cross entropy and the optimizer we chose was Adam.

 #### Fluid Simulation
 We implement a simple fluid simulation based on [Stable Fluids](https://pages.cs.wisc.edu/~chaol/data/cs777/stam-stable_fluids.pdf) by Jos Stam.
 We enjoy the parallelism and device acceleration offered by [Taichi](https://www.taichi-lang.org/), while keeping our code portable.
 Our 2D simulation domain is discretized on a 512x512 grid, same as the resolution we use for detecting the keypoints.
 For performance considerations, apart from the grid resolution, tweaking the number of jacobi iterations used in the pressure solve offers a tradeoff between quality and performance.
 Depending on the user's device, a lower grid resolution and/or a lower number of jacobi iterations can offer faster computation speed.
 Further, the gravity coefficient of the simulation can also be set by the user interactively, by bending the thumb and/or pinky fingers, while keeping the rest of the fingers extended.